 WHERE TO EAT & DRINK —

-On our first night at Merriweather Lakehouse Hotel, we grabbed two bar seats at Rookery Bar & Lounge just off the hotel lobby.
-It serves up locally crafted brews, specialty seasonal cocktails, and all your favorite bar classics.
+Rookery Bar & Lounge — located just off the hotel lobby, it serves up locally crafted brews, specialty seasonal cocktails, and all your favorite bar classics.
 We both loved the fried chicken sandwich and fries!
 The other thing I’ll note about Rookery is that it was a really fun atmosphere — it was a Friday night and it was packed!
 I feel like sometimes you go to hotel bars and it’s a sad selection of food and drink with no character, and this was the opposite of that.

-For your coffee fix each morning, the Osprey Cafe right off the main lobby serves up house-made pastries and Lavazza coffee, alongside some pre-packaged options like yogurt, sodas, and snacks you can grab for your day ahead.
+Osprey Cafe — the perfect spot to get your coffee fix each morning!
+They serve up house-made pastries and Lavazza coffee, alongside some pre-packaged options like yogurt, sodas, and snacks you can grab for your day ahead.

 WHAT TO DO —